Akanksha-Pant/movie-app/README.md

 # movie-app
-An application to find movies by year
+The movie - app as an application is built to search movies by year.
+It returns the movie released in a particular year by the order of their popularity.